greenbean1/itra-race-estimator/README.md

 3. Click "Get Performance Index" to retrieve the data.

+## Deployment to Streamlit Cloud

+1. Fork this repository to your GitHub account.

+2. Visit [Streamlit Cloud](https://share.streamlit.io) and sign in with your GitHub account.

+3. Click on "New app" and select this repository.

+4. Set the following deployment settings:
+   - Main file path: `main.py`
+   - Python version: 3.11

+5. Click "Deploy!" and wait for the deployment to complete.

 ## Project Structure

 - `main.py`: Streamlit web interface
 - `scraper.py`: Core scraping functionality
 - `.streamlit/config.toml`: Streamlit configuration
+- `requirements.txt`: Project dependencies

 ## License